Student-Related Instructor FAQs & General Administrative Issues

 Blackboard is an online instructional tool used across the university to facilitate teachers and students.
 Blackboard has many benefits.
 It offers a place for the instructor to place the syllabus and important class documents.
 An instructor can also post grades for students to see in a confidential environment.
 To get started contact the college’s instructional designers at 713/743-4858.

 All Melcher Hall class rooms have projection equipment attached to computers permanently installed.
 Any problems with equipment in classrooms should be directed to the college IT department (called RICS) 713/743-4871 or in room 102.
 Online reporting of technology service issues can be done via Help Desk at https://helpdesk.bauer.uh.edu/.
-In addition, each department has a television and a portable projection cart available.

 Many of our faculty invite guest speakers to their classes from the Houston business community to enhance their students' learning experience.
 Your department coordinator can help you arrange parking for your guests.